Where have all the students gone? Public school enrollment is down across the country.

 Many of the units are taught around a core textbook or novel to meet standards but require supplemental materials to connect the traditional curriculum to the diverse needs of each individual student.
 Therefore, explicitly chosen quality content like local newspapers with actual statistics and modern poetry with contemporary voices embellish a traditional canon by connecting students to the core requirements.

-To enhance curriculum, edtech companies and curriculum developers for these new and improved microcosms of public education are using Copyright Clearance Center’s Annual Copyright License for Curriculum and Instruction.
+To enhance curriculum, edtech companies and curriculum developers for these new and improved microcosms of public education are using CCC’s Annual Copyright License for Curriculum & Instruction.
 They chose to partner with CCC to easily gain permissions for portions of works that supplement their more traditional canon while reaching their very contemporary audience.

 Small schools have big ideas.
 Not only do they plan on creating and implementing their curriculum for themselves, but they plan on packaging their curriculum to sell to others.